lovecosma/DigitalMe/README.md

   - Personality Number
   - Personality Challenge Number

-# You can login and store multiple charts.

 # Have fun pondering the mystery of the numbers :-)

+Login and store multiple charts.

 # How to use locally: